9781459819955_interior Enlarge Cover

 About the Authors

 Carey Newman or Hayalthkin'geme is a multidisciplinary artist and master carver.
-Through his father he is Kwakwaka'wakw from the Kukwekum, Giiksam, and WaWalaby'ie clans of Fort Rupert, and Coast Salish from Cheam of the Stó:lō Nation along the upper Fraser Valley.
-Through his mother he is English, Irish and Scottish.
+Through his father he is Kwakwaka'wakw from the Kukwekum, Giiksam, and WaWalaby'ie clans of Fort Rupert, and Coast Salish from Cheam of the Stó:lo Nation along the upper Fraser Valley.
+Through his mother he is English, Irish, and Scottish.
 In his artistic practice he strives to highlight Indigenous, social or environmental issues.
 Carey was awarded the Meritorious Service Medal in 2017 and was named to the Order of British Columbia in 2018.
-He lives in Victoria, British Columbia.
+With Kirstie Hudson, he co-authored Picking Up the Pieces: Residential School Memories and the Making of the Witness Blanket which was a finalist for the City of Victoria Butler Book Prize and the Norma Fleck Award for Canadian Children’s Nonfiction.
+Carey lives in Victoria, British Columbia.

 Kirstie Hudson is an editor and writer in Victoria, British Columbia.
 She was a reporter and producer with the CBC in Toronto, Vancouver, Prince Rupert and Victoria.
 In her award-winning career as a journalist, Kirstie's work was recognized with a Jack Webster Award, Radio Television Digital News Association Awards and a Gabriel Award.
 As an instructor at the University of Victoria and Royal Roads University, Kirstie shared her love of storytelling with students in writing, communications and journalism.
 She co-authored Picking Up the Pieces: Residential School Memories and the Making of the Witness Blanket with Carey Newman.
 In 2020, the book was a finalist for the City of Victoria Butler Book Prize and the Norma Fleck Award for Canadian Children’s Nonfiction.